salma-org-97/cron-scheduler/README.md

 # cron-scheduler

 ## Description
-The cron-scheduler module is a simplified version of an in-process, concurrent cronjob scheduler that accepts a job & executes it periodically.
+The cron-scheduler module is a simplified version of an in-process cronjob scheduler that accepts a job & executes it periodically.

 ## Reasoning behind technical decisions
  - Node.js is based on the event-driven architecture, which responds to emitted events by running their callbacks in the event loop.
-It also supports non-blocking IO operations, meaning that any heavy-duty tasks are offloaded to background threads to avoid blocking its single thread.
+It also supports non-blocking IO operations, meaning that any heavy-duty tasks are offloaded to system kernel to avoid blocking its single thread.
 As a result, these features made Nodejs convenient to implement a cron-scheduler.

 - The `EventEmitter` class was used to emit an event for each job at its scheduled time & each job's event listener executes the job implementation on receiving this event.